tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - advanced melanoma, non small cell lung cancer are immunologically hot
  - repertoire of antigens driving responses for cancer, autoimmunity, irAEs largely unknown, major challenge
  - many autoimmune diseases feature risk polymorphisms in *HLA* genes that constrain TCR repertoire during thymic selection
+# Temporal single-cell tracing reveals clonal revival and expansion of precursor exhausted T cells during anti-PD-1 therapy in lung cancer
+## Abstract
+ - **increased levels of precursor exhausted T cells (Texp) in responsive tumors after treatment**, low expression of coinhibitory molecules and high expression of *GZMK*
+ - nonresponsive tumors failed to accumulate Texp cells
+ - **Texp cells unlikely to be derived from reinvigoration of terminally exhausted cells but rather accumulate by local expansion and/or replenishment by peripheral T cells with new and pre-existing clonotypes, clonal revival**
+## Main
+### Characterization of T cells pre- and post-PD-1 blockade by scRNA-seq
+ - 36 patients with NSCLC
+ - increase in expanded Th1-like cells in responsive tumor
+ - Tex importance depends on pre-treatment terminal Tex infiltration: low terminal Tex baseline infiltration responsive tumors had PD-1 blockade increasing these cells (increased infiltration or expansion of these cells, consistent with increased exhausted-like T cells with ICB), but high terminal Tex baseline infiltration responsive tumors had opposite pattern (decreased frequency with ICB)
+### Local expansion of pre-existing Texp cells
+ - local expansion of pre-existing Texp cells drives Texp accumulation, as does clonal revival (from periphery)
 # The altertions in peripheral lymphocyte subsets predict the efficacy and prognosis of immune checkpoint inhibitors in hepatocellular carcinoma
  - CD3<sup>+</sup>CD8<sup>+</sup> T cell percentage increases after ICI, B cell percentage decreases
 # The cancer-immunity cycle: indication, genotype, and immunotype